JOTALGS/holbertonschool-simple_shell/README.md

 ## Prerequisites
-Compiled on Ubuntu 20.04 LTS* Compile code with: "gcc -Wall -Werror -Wextra-pedantic -std=gnu89 *.c -o hsh"
+Compiled on Ubuntu 20.04 LTS*

 * Include the "shell.h" header file in main program.
 Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 * If an executable cannot be found, print an error message and display the prompt again.